-While you can use other infused oils to make an edible, infused butter is one of the most versatile ingredients.
+While you can use other infused oils to make an edible, infused cannabutter is one of the most versatile ingredients.
 Think about it: with Magical butter, you can make virtually anything an edible.
 From baked goods to making your morning toast an edible, it's one of the best ways to do so.

 In this article, we'll go over how to infuse your butter and some ideas for how to use it.
-Remember, you don't have to use it just to make herb brownies and cookies, you can use it for a huge variety of recipes, both sweet and savory.
+Remember, you don't have to use it just to make canna brownies and cookies, you can use it for a huge variety of recipes, both sweet and savory.